-Handspan's first mainstage production was Secrets (1983).
-The production embodied all that the company aimed for in blending puppetry and human performance into a primarily visual experience.
+HANDSPAN THEATRE's first Mainstage production was Secrets which premiered in (1983).
+The work embodied all that the company aimed for in blending puppetry and human performance into a primarily visual experience.
 It broke down distinctions between puppet, prop and set to animate almost everything on stage.
 Secrets had no character personalities, dialogue, or plot, using instead a succession of metaphorical tableaux choreographed to a soundtrack that mixed fragments of music and spoken word.

 Then came Cho Cho San (1984), and true to the company's resolve to continually explore new territory, it was something completely different.
 Cho Cho San was music theatre, re-imagining the story of Madame Butterfly with an original script and score.
 Where Secrets was a black theatre spectacle that made liberal use of smoke, Cho Cho San was intimate, spare and staged mostly in white.
 In Brechtian style, there was no attempt at theatrical illusion.
 Puppeteers were not hidden behind sets or obscured in black costumes.
 Some characters were played solely by actors, others alternately by a puppet or an actor as the dynamic of the story dictated.
 Musicians and their instruments were incorporated into the set.